Baking Hermann

 Recipes

-This is a discovery made by the French chemist Hervé This, also known as the father of molecular gastronomy.
+The process behind this chocolate mousse was a discovery made by the French chemist Hervé This, also known as the father of molecular gastronomy.
 He realised that if you add a large enough quantity of water, the fats in the chocolate do not clump together, but suspend into a smooth liquid instead.
-If you then slowly cool the chocolate down while whisking, the bonds begin to form again and trap air inside the fat molecules, thereby creating a mousse.
+If you then slowly cool the chocolate down while whisking, the bonds begin to form again and trap air inside the fat molecules, thereby creating a chocolate mousse.

 I based my recipe on 74% dark chocolate to which I added 0.84x water.
 When I compared this to other recipes, it seems that with every percent decrease of pure chocolate, you need to add 0.01x less water.
 The examples below make it a little easier to follow: